qwopqwop200/GPTQ-for-LLaMa/README.md

 Quantizing the model requires a large amount of CPU memory.
 For example, quantizing a LLaMa-13b model requires 42gb, and LLaMa-33b requires more memory than 64gb.

-According to [the case for 4-bit precision paper](https://arxiv.org/abs/2212.09720) and [GPTQ paper](https://arxiv.org/abs/2210.17323), a lower group-size achieves a lower ppl(perplexity).
-Therefore, a group-size lower than 128 is recommended.

 Depending on the GPUs/drivers, there may be a difference in performance, which decreases as the model size increases.(https://github.com/IST-DASLab/gptq/issues/1)

 According to [GPTQ paper](https://arxiv.org/abs/2210.17323), As the size of the model increases, the difference in performance between FP16 and GPTQ decreases.